Our Team

 JACQUELYN MICCOLIS (SHE/HER) | EXECUTIVE DIRECTOR

-Jacquelyn Miccolis is the Founder and Executive Director of the Creative Community Impact Association, combining strategic vision, hands-on leadership, and a passion for equity in the arts and community sectors.
-With over a decade of experience, she builds inclusive creative spaces where people feel a genuine sense of connection and belonging.
+Jacquelyn Miccolis is the Founder and Executive Director of the Creative Community Impact Association (CCIA).
+She leads the organization with a blend of strategic vision, collaborative leadership, and a deep commitment to equity in the arts and community sectors.
+With more than a decade of experience, she is dedicated to creating inclusive creative spaces where people feel genuinely welcomed, connected, and empowered.

-She launched Sparkles n’ Sawdust, an award-winning art studio recognized for its community impact, and founded Supernova Events, a social enterprise delivering accessible, DEIA-focused programming.
-She previously served as a Director on the Nocturne: Art at Night Festival board, supporting initiatives to expand accessibility and community engagement.
+She launched Sparkles n’ Sawdust Studio, an award-winning brick-and-mortar arts space recognized for its meaningful community impact, and founded Supernova Events, a social enterprise focused on accessible, community-driven programming grounded in DEIA principles.
+Miccolis also served on the board of Nocturne: Art at Night Festival, contributing to initiatives that expanded accessibility and strengthened community engagement.

-Jacquelyn holds diplomas in Office Administration and Community Development, and studied Psychology at Mount Saint Vincent University, earning an entrance scholarship.
-She has completed specialized training in inclusive facilitation and accessible design and is the author of Unfiltered Wisdom: A How-To Guide for Creative Entrepreneurs.
+Jacquelyn holds diplomas in Office Administration and Community Development, and studied Psychology at Mount Saint Vincent University, where she earned an entrance scholarship.
+She has also completed training in inclusive facilitation and accessible design and is the author of Unfiltered Wisdom: A How-To Guide for Creative Entrepreneurs.

-Outside of her leadership role, Jacquelyn is a multidisciplinary artist and committed community builder who takes pride in her Italian heritage.
-She brings heart, integrity, and approachability to every project, inspiring others to create more inclusive and connected communities where creativity thrives.
+Beyond her work with CCIA, she is a multidisciplinary artist and committed community builder who takes pride in her Italian heritage.
+She brings warmth, integrity, and a strong commitment to inclusion to every project, championing creativity as a tool for connection, belonging, and positive community impact.

 BOARD OF DIRECTORS